 “A typical cheese course is three or four cheeses,” explains Hughes-O’Brien.
 “This provides a nice variety without overwhelming your guests — five or six cheeses gives them too many choices.
 Three or four cheeses allow everyone to find one they enjoy, and maybe discover a new favorite.”

-How do I choose the cheeses?
+How do I choose the cheeses for my cheese course?

 There are many different kinds of cheese, like hard cheese, soft ripe cheese, blue cheese, goat cheese, and more.
 “The key is to serve a variety,” says Hughes-O’Brien.
 “I like to start with a French Brie and add a hard cheese, a blue cheese, and maybe a goat cheese.
 And I love mixing up cheeses from different countries.
 But don’t overthink this — as long as you have several different kinds, you’ll be fine.”